Scholarships and awards

 A number of scholarships are available for members of St Leonard's Chapel Choir.
 These cover the full cost of singing tuition at the Music Centre.

-In addition to the above, we will appoint a suitable member of the choir as assistant-conductor.
+A suitable member of the choir will also be appointed as assistant conductor.
 This will include some hands-on experience each week, the possibility of directing part of a performance, and weekly mentoring.
-For further details and to apply, please email director Gillian Craig gc5@st-andrews.ac.uk.
+For further details and to apply, please email Director, Gillian Craig, at gc5@st-andrews.ac.uk.

 - sing in weekly rehearsals on Tuesday evenings during semester